mcmah309/error_set/README.md

 common to Rust developers.

 Like `thiserror`, `error_set` allows you define errors, their display messages, and conversions between errors.
-However `error_set` is approximately 50% more concise and maintainable:
+However `error_set` is more maintainable and approximately 50% more concise:

 <details>